StoicDreams/TaskProxyApp/Docs/README.md

 ### Run Project

-Open 2 separate terminals to run `trunk serve` and `cargo tauri dev` seperately.
+Open 2 separate terminals in the solution root to run `trunk serve` and `cargo tauri dev` seperately.

 With both running, any changes to files should automatically update the running build.